pycom/pycom-documentation/chapter/pybytes/connect/intro.md

 In this section we will explain you how to connect your device to Pybytes.

-# Example to quickly add a device to Pybytes

 ## Step 1: Add Device Wizard
 On ``Devices`` Page: